TestBuc01/Quality-Assurance/README_Epic.md

  important moment when they decided to support the desired team.

  #Task

- >Summary: Implement WHAT'S YOUR STORY section
+ >Summary: Implement ADD YOUR STORY button

- >Description: The logo must contain a bar where the user specify the moment when he started to support his favorite team.
+ >Description: Implement a ADD YOUR STORY rectangular button, with yellow border wich access an input field located under the logo where the user specifies the moment when he started to support his favorite team.

+ #Task
  >Summary: Implement ADD YOUR PHOTO button

- >Description: Clicking on the ADD YOUR PHOTO button dislays a menu where the use choose if he take a new photo or he uses one from gallery.
+ >Description: Implement a ADD YOUR PHOTO button rectangular button, with yellow border which displays a selecting photo menu from wich the user chooses if he takes a new photo or he uses one from gallery.

+ #Task
- >Summary:
+ >Summary: Implement BACK button

- >Description:
+ >Description: Implement a BACK button in the left side of the header page.

- >Summary:Implement DONE button
+ >Summary:Implement ADJUST YOUR PHOTO button

- >Description:
+ >Description: Implement the ADJUST YOUR PHOTO PAGE with the adjusting photo functionality and a DONE button wich redirects the user to the SHARE YOUR MOMENT page.

  #Page 4(SHARE YOUR MOMENT)